Axect/Radient/README.md

 ## License

-Radient is licensed under the MIT license - see the [LICENSE](./LICENSE) file for details.
+Radient is licensed under the Apache2.0 or MIT license - see the [LICENSE-Apache2.0](./LICENSE-Apache2.0) & [LICENSE-MIT](./LICENSE-MIT) file for details.